d-bl/GroundForge/docs/help/Replace.md

 Replace / skip stitches
 =======================
-The second screen-cast video on the [intro] page shows how to change or replace stitches.
+The screen-cast video on the [Binche] page shows how to change or replace stitches.
 The faint nodes in the prototype diagram repeat the bold ones.
 Click on a bold node to make a yellow form field appear with a stitch definition.